Japanese JLPT Grammar Point

 Key Takeaways

-• ~てくれと is used for reporting a request someone has made.
+• ~てくれと is used to report a request directed at you.

 Quick Recap Quiz